omega-800/ost-vpn-proposal/main.typ

 of provider- and device-agnostic @otp software, promoting inclusivity for individuals who choose FOSS out of ethical or personal reasons.
-However, several aspects of the current OST infrastructure still restrict this possibility, notably in areas such as email and VPN authentication.
+However, several aspects of the current OST infrastructure still restrict this possibility, notably in areas such as email and authentication.

 = Proposal

 Transitioning the entire Microsoft-based ecosystem at OST University to a fully open-source model is undoubtedly a monumental undertaking.
-However, introducing the capability to connect to the VPN through alternative methods beyond AzureAD would represent a significant first step in the right direction.
+However, introducing the capability to connect to the VPN and other Services like the wiki through alternative methods beyond AzureAD would represent a significant first step in the right direction.
 This change would support inclusivity and align with the institution's commitment to openness and accessibility.

 By integrating additional authentication options, one can reduce dependency on proprietary technologies and mitigate the associated risks.
 This effort not only promotes ethical practices but also empowers users to engage with the services in a manner that respects their preferences and needs.

+Without changing the full identity infrastructure it would for Example still be possible to implement OpenID Connect @openid (based on OAuth2.0 @OAuthRFC) in conjunction with Azure AD.

 #pagebreak()